Josefinekihlstrom/LauraDay/README.md

 7. Pagination not working correctly.
 Added an if statement for next and previous button.
 But the buttons would only link to the ceramics pages, no matter which category you where on.
 I solved it by adding the if statement within the href="".
+8. When on the products page, the number of products shown only display the products that are shown on the current page instead of the total of the products if the product page has more pages.
+Not fixed.

 ## Cloning this project
 1.